-FIRST IMPRESSIONS

-How they hear

-Why say yes/no

-COURTING

-Apply for insurance

-Submit application

-Application (loan) approved

-Cardina hears about the various or specific insurance policy from her personal network. family, or friends who heard about it or signed up, from fellow CARD members who discuss recent events, or from a brief presentation by an account officer or MIC at one of the regular CARD meetings.
+FIRST IMPRESSIONS COURTING How they hear Why say yes/no Apply for insurance Submit application Application (loan) approved Cardina hears about the various or specific insurance policy from her personal network, family, or friends who heard about it or sign- ed up, from fellow CARD members who discuss recent events, or from a brief presentation by an account officer or MIC at one of the regular CARD meetings.
 WHY YES: Cardina will likely decide to take the policy if she sees/hears proof of someone successfully claiming, from a situation that could also happen to her.
 She may like the simplicity of signing up, minimal documentation, and easy payments.
 WHY NO: Cardina might decline because she may not understand enough about it and is not interested enough to find out, or thinks the price is too high and thinks it might be a scam or not trust it.
 If she does not attend the CARD meetings regularly she may miss the presentations or announcements about the policies.

-CASH: Cardina can go to CARD office and pay the entire insurance policy in one lumpsum amount.

-LOAN: Cardina can fill out a loan proposal form with the account officer at the center meetina.
+CASH: Cardina can go to CARD office and pay the entire insurance policy in one lump- sum amount.
+LOAN: Cardina can fill out a loan proposal form with the account officer at the center meeting.
 RELATIONSHIP: A family member or fellow CARD member will vouch for Cardina.
 PROCESS: Account officer visits Cardina's home to conduct an assessment.
 PROCESS: The account officer then returns to CARD office and completes all the necessary forms for approval.
 The account officer lets Cardina know when her loan is approved, and books an appointment.
 Cardina takes a jeepney or tricycle ride to the CARD office, but then has to join a long queue and waits her turn.
 The MIC helps Cardina fill out the proof of cover form and answers any questions.
 She signs the master roll with the unit manager and account officer, and keeps the proof of cover for her own file.
 Cardina is now insured and gets an SMS confirmation.

-GAPS AND HEADACHES

-VALUE: Cardina may see no value in the policy, as she already has base coverage through her CARD membership and sees this as a less important expense.

-PERCEPTION: Cardina may not want to "invite bad luck" or think of anything negative happening, so avoids thinking about insurance.

-"I didn't buy Sagip because it's expensive and I have other obligations (college tuition, grand-children, etc.)."

-"We don't like to ask about how to do a claim because it's not a nice nversation.
-We don't want to think about anything

-INFORMATION: Cardina may sign up without fully understanding the detail of what she is covered for, what the processes are, and how long it will last.
+GAPS AND HEADACHE S <text><text><text><text></text></text></text></text> INFORMATION: Cardina may sign up without fully understanding the detail of what she is covered for, what the processes are, and how long it will last.
 She may be motivated by a successful claim story, but does not correctly select the policy that is relevant to her own circumstance.

-"I got this because something similar happened to my neighbor.'

-"I was on the wrong (individual) plan, so when my husband died I wasn't covered.
-Now I advise others through my experience.

-TIME: If Cardina misses her appointment it means another long wait, and more paperwork for the MIC to arrange another appointment with the account officers.
+"I got this because something similar happened to my neighbor."
+"I was on the wrong (individual) plan, so who my husband died I was covered.
+Now I advise ot through my experience en n't hers TIME: If Cardina misses her appointment it means another long wait, and more paperwork for the MIC to arrange another appointment with the account officers.